adrianjonmiller/behaviors.js/README.md

 };
 ```

-This framework is friendly to all other javascript libraries and doesn't have any dependencies. (ex: no jquery, d3, etc required).
+This framework is friendly to all other javascript libraries and doesn't have any dependencies. (ex: no jquery, backbone, d3, etc required).

-It also has a views component.
-By using the data-view attribute you can pass the DOM element as a javascript object.
-The data-view adds a method called 'content' and by changing the value of the content object you dynamically update the view DOM.
-This also initializes any views and behaviors on the incoming content before its rendered on the page.
+It also has a views where each js- class also creates a related view.
+If you don't write a function in the object Js.Dash that correspondes to the name is creates a view without initializing a similarly named function.
+The view has a function called content with a watch.
+This watch checkes the js object for changes and the dynamically updates the DOM html when it detects a change.

 Examples 1:

 HTML
 ```
-<div data-view="viewName"></div>
+<div class="js-viewName"></div>
 ```
 js:
 ```
-Js.Views.viewName.content = "Some Content";
+Js.View.viewName.content = "Some Content";
 ```
 Result is
 ```
-<div data-view="vieName">Some Content</div>
+<div class="js-viewName">Some Content</div>
 ```

 Examples 2: Initializing behaviors on incoming content.
 HTML
 ```
-<div data-view="viewName"></div>
+<div class="js-viewName"></div>
 ```
 js:
 ```
-Js.Views.viewName.content = "<div data-behavior=\"setHTML\"></div>";
+Js.Views.viewName.content = "<div class=\"js-setHTML\"></div>";

 Js.Behaviors.setHTML = function(container) {
   container.innerHTML = "Successfully initated behavior";